 For immediate release

-Montreal (April 3, 2017) — Organizers of the 26th Annual Canadian Conference on HIV/AIDS Research – to be held in Montreal from April 6th to 9th – launched the official conference program today.
-The conference, led by the Canadian Association for HIV Research (CAHR), will bring together more than 900 of Canada’s top scientists, physicians, and community leaders, and will include five major plenary presentations focusing on the paramount issues facing the global HIV/AIDS response.
-The Conference co-chairs, Dr. Alexandra de Pokomandy (McGill University Health Centre) and Dr. Hugo Soudeyns (Centre de recherche du CHU Sainte-Justine), selected the theme “We’re Not Done Yet” for this year’s event.
+Vancouver (April 5, 2018) — Organizers of the 27th Annual Canadian Conference on HIV/AIDS Research – to be held in Vancouver from April 26th to 29th – launched the official conference program today.
+The conference, led by the Canadian Association for HIV Research (CAHR), will bring together more than 900 of Canada’s top scientists, physicians, and community leaders, and will include four major plenary presentations focusing on the paramount issues facing the global HIV/AIDS response.
+The Conference co-chairs, Dr. Hélène Côté (University of British Columbia) and Dr. Melanie Murray (University of British Columbia), selected the theme “Celebrating our Diversity: Uniting in the Response to HIV” for this year’s event.

 This year’s program will present new scientific knowledge on the major issues facing the global response to HIV.
 Featured plenary sessions will include the following:

-“Canadians have made – and continue to make – key contributions to HIV/AIDS research,” said Dr. Soudeyns.
-“This is reflected in the record number of abstracts (525) that were submitted to CAHR 2017.
-This impressive scholarly output has allowed us to assemble a scientific program of exceptional quality, richly diverse, and well-balanced.
-Further, the Conference provides a platform to showcase the leading-edge research that is being undertaken right here in Montreal”.
+“Canadians continue to make key contributions to HIV/AIDS research,” said Dr. Côté.
+“This is reflected in the number of abstracts (nearly 500) that will be presented to CAHR 2018.
+Further, the Conference provides a platform to showcase the cutting-edge research that is being undertaken throughout the country and right here in Vancouver”.

-The Conference opening will include the presentation of two major awards in HIV research:
+The Conference opening will include a very special tribute to the life and work of Dr. Mark Wainberg (1945- 2017), as well as the presentation of major awards in HIV research:

-- The 2017 Red Ribbon Award (which is presented annually by CAHR for outstanding service to the cause of research in HIV/AIDS) which will be presented to Francisco Ibáñez-Carrasco (Ontario HIV Treatment Network, Toronto) whose work focuses on HIV research and online dissemination, teaching and learning to maximize the involvement of all research stakeholders especially people living with HIV.
+- The 2018 Red Ribbon Award (which is presented annually by CAHR for outstanding service to the cause of research in HIV/AIDS) will be presented to Valerie Nicholson, Elder and Chair, Board of Directors, Canadian Aboriginal AIDS Network (CAAN).

-In addition, a number special sessions will take place including: an overview on the latest in HIV vaccine research; an examination of transitioning patients from pediatric to adult care; the latest news in HIV/HCV co-infection; an in-depth review of the HIV cascade of care; a check-in of the status of HIV cure research in Canada; and an update on HIV, Aging and Rehabilitation.
+In addition, a number special sessions will take place including: an overview on the latest in HIV vaccine research; an examination of the microbiome and HIV; the latest news in HIV/HCV co-infection; an in-depth review of women-centred HIV care in Canada; a check-in of the status of impactful community practice; and an update on Indigenous focussed HIV research approaches.

 — 30 —

-The conference will be held at the Hotel Bonaventure Montreal.
+The conference will be held at the Westin Bayshore in Vancouver, British Columbia.

 The Canadian Association for HIV Research (CAHR) is the professional organization for HIV/AIDS research in Canada and by Canadians.
 CAHR is composed of researchers in all disciplines of HIV/AIDS science, for the purpose of improving prevention and treatment with an ultimate goal of eradication and cure.
 The annual CAHR conference is the premier gathering in Canada for those working in the field of HIV, as well as policy makers, persons living with HIV and other individuals committed to ending the pandemic.